 Recognizing Contributions to Diplomacy

 The Academy annually grants the prestigious Annenberg Award for Excellence in Diplomacy, the Arthur Ross Award for Distinguished Reporting & Analysis of Foreign Affairs, and the Douglas Dillon Book Award to individuals for their significant contributions to the field of diplomacy.
-This ceremony is held each year in late fall / early winter in the Benjamin Franklin Room of the US Department of State.
+The ceremony is held each year in late fall/early winter in the Benjamin Franklin Room of the US Department of State.
+The 2023 Awards Luncheon was held on November 9th, 2023.

 The Arthur Ross Foundation generously provided the American Academy of Diplomacy with a fund to create a series of discussions exploring the role of diplomacy in US foreign relations, and encouraging discussions of foreign affairs across the country.